Fujikura History

 Became Japan's first rubber-coated wire factory designated by the Ministry of Communications.

-1910 (Meiji 43) Fujikura Electric Wire Co., Ltd. is established.
+Tomekichi Matsumoto becomes representative Fujikura employee and Fujikura Electric Wire Co., Ltd. is established.

-Fujikura Waterproof Fabric manufacturing Co., Ltd. (now Fujikura Composites) is established.
+Fujikura Waterproof Fabric manufacturing Co., Ltd. (now Fujikura Composites) is established

-1916 (Taisho 5) Start of copper melting, rolling, and wire making work.
+Start of copper melting, rolling, and wire making work.

-1918 (Taisho 7) Multi-layer rubber-coated wire patented
+Multi-layer rubber coated wire patented

 Establishment of Fujikura Gakuen, a facility for the intellectually disabled (Oshima)

-1921 (Taisho 10) The Fukagawa copper smelting plant was completed.
-Washington Conference held
+The Fukagawa copper smelting plant was completed.

-Fukagawa head office and factory completed
+Fukagawa Head Office and Factory completed

 Baseball club launched